 About Frank Walker

 Frank Walker was a member of the New South Wales Legislative Assembly for the Georges River electorate from 1970 to 1988.
 He served as the 41st Attorney General of NSW from 1976 to 1983 and founded the NSW Society of Labor Lawyers.
-Following his state parliamentary career Frank ran successfully for the seat of Robertson in 1990 and represented the electorate until the 1996 election.
-During his political life, Frank was a reformist, overseeing significant legislative change in the areas of land rights, criminal law, and discrimination law.
+Following his state parliamentary career Frank ran successfully for the Federal electorate of Robertson in 1990 and represented the electorate until the 1996 election.
+During his political life, Frank was a reformer, overseeing significant legislative change in the areas of land rights, criminal law, and discrimination law.
 He was the original founder of the NSW Society of Labor Lawyers.